Terafora/Terafora/README.md

 <h2 align="center"><img src="./CharlotteSpriteWalkingToward.gif"> Who Am I <img src="./GBQuestionMark.gif"></h2>

-  - I'm trained as a full stack web developer.
+  - I'm trained as a full stack web developer, but I personally love the front-end.
   - I'm currently rounding off my skillset with **TypeScript**, **Testing** and **CI/CD**.
   - I feel strongly about sharing and opening doors to education for people all over the world, and I'm currently helping translate free tech education articles from English into Japanese
   - I have 5 years experience as a software engineer in Central London